 I already discussed the former point, but I’ll take a moment to reflect on the latter.

 Our family had the constraint of an apartment that didn’t change size, even as we grew.
 Our adjustment into a small living space was gradual enough that we became accidental minimalists.
+(I wrote about the five types of minimalists I’ve identified with here)

 For three years, we donated at least one grocery bag per month to thrift stores, slowly paring down what we owned.
 As the space became tighter, the bar an object had to be above in order to earn a place in our house kept getting higher.